oracle/weblogic-azure/aks/updateClusterTemplate.md

 While, there are some limitations:

-- No support to update a WebLogic cluster using older weblogic version, for example, you can not downgrade a 14.1.1.0 cluster to 12.2.1.4.
+- No support to update an {{ site.data.var.wlsFullBrandName }} cluster using older weblogic version, for example, you can not downgrade a 14.1.1.0 cluster to 12.2.1.4.

-- If you have enabled Azure Application Gatway Ingress Controller, you can not update the WebLogic cluster with TLS/SSL enabled to a cluster without TLS/SSL, otherwise, ingress will fail, you have to create new ingress for HTTP access.
+- If you have enabled Azure Application Gatway Ingress Controller, you can not update the {{ site.data.var.wlsFullBrandName }} cluster with TLS/SSL enabled to a cluster without TLS/SSL, otherwise, ingress will fail, you have to create new ingress for HTTP access.

 - You have to specify all required parameters, even though you are not going to update some of them.

-This document will guide you to update a WebLogic cluster using the advanced configurations.
+This document will guide you to update an {{ site.data.var.wlsFullBrandName }} cluster using the advanced configurations.

 ## Prerequisites

 {% include sub-template-prerequisites.md %}

-## Updating the existing WebLogic Server cluster
+## Updating the existing {{ site.data.var.wlsFullBrandName }} cluster

-The template will apply the new configuration in `parameters.json` to the running WebLogic cluster, please double check that you have specified:
+The template will apply the new configuration in `parameters.json` to the running {{ site.data.var.wlsFullBrandName }} cluster, please double check that you have specified:

 - The same credentials for WebLogic
 - The same domain name and domain UID.